kuchosauronad0/rust-triangle/README.md

 * `pub fn is_equilateral` checks if all sides are the same length
 * `pub fn is_isosceles` checks if exactly two sides are
 * `pub fn is_scalene` checks if all sides are different from each other

-# testing
-Tests are implemented in the `test.rs` file and can be run with: `cargo test -- --ignored`